SeanGavan/382-Lab-3/README.md

 Code
 ----
-Code for this lab can be found in the Code folder.
+Code for this lab can be found in the Code folder (lab3.asm).

 Debugging
 ---------
+Pressing the button would no longer write to display.
+Reverted back to original code to fix.
 Test Methodology / Results
 ----------------
+Altered different values to see what was actually writing to the display.
+Couldn't find anything useful.
 Observations / Conclusions
 --------------------------
+I have no idea how this code works, nor can I really use it or the display effectively.
 Documentation
 -------------
+None

 Answers to Lab Questions
 ------------------------